2013 National League Championship Series: Aftermath

+Managers Don Mattingly and Mike Mattheny before a game at Dodger Stadium in June the following season.

 Days after their NLCS defeat, Dodgers general manager Ned Colletti and manager Don Mattingly held a joint press conference, in which Mattingly's job status was discussed.
 The press conference proved to be awkward and disjointed, as both Colletti and Mattingly seemed at odds Mattingly's contract status.
 After the season, Mattingly called out Dodger management for its perceived lack of support of him during the season and said that he wanted a multiyear contract in place to return in 2014.
 In 2013, when the Dodgers stumbled to start the season, falling to last place in the NL West while injuries piled up, speculation was rampant that Mattingly would be fired.
 Team President Stan Kasten indicated to him at the time that things needed to improve for Mattingly to keep his job.
 The team responded, winning 42 of 50 games during a torrid midseason stretch to take over first place and eventually won the division by 11 games over Arizona.
 Ironically, it was Colletti who was removed from his position first when the team brought in Tampa Bay's general manager Andrew Friedman to oversee Baseball Operations after the 2014 season.
 Colletti took the demotion and stayed with the team until taking a scouting job with the NHL's San Jose Sharks in September 2019.
-Mattingly did end up receiving a three-year extension before the start of the 2014 season, but he never completed the contract as the Dodgers and Mattingly mutually parted after the 2015 postseason and was replaced by Dave Roberts.
-After leaving LA, Mattingly managed the Miami Marlins from 2016-2022.
+Mattingly did end up receiving a three-year extension before the start of the 2014 season, but he never completed the contract, as the team and Mattingly mutually parted after the 2015 postseason and was replaced by Dave Roberts.
+After leaving LA, Mattingly managed the Miami Marlins from 2016 to 2022.

-The Cardinals and Dodgers met again during the 2014 National League Division Series with the Cardinals winning again and getting the better of 2013-2014 Cy Young award and 2014 Most Valuable Player winner Clayton Kershaw.
+The Cardinals and Dodgers met again during the 2014 National League Division Series with the Cardinals winning again and getting the better of 2013–2014 Cy Young Award and 2014 Most Valuable Player winner Clayton Kershaw.
 Between the 2013 National League Championship Series and the 2014 National League Division Series, the Cardinals beat Kershaw in all four of his starts.

-Hanley Ramirez and Joe Kelly would eventually become teammates in Boston after Ramirez signed a free agent contract with the Red Sox during the 2014-2015 off-season (Kelly had been traded to Boston at the previous season's trade deadline).
-The 95-mph pitch from Kelly in the first inning of game one fractured Ramirez's rib and turned the entire series on its head.
+Hanley Ramirez and Joe Kelly would eventually become teammates in Boston after Ramirez signed a free agent contract with the Red Sox during the 2014–2015 off-season (Kelly had been traded to Boston at the previous season's trade deadline).
+The 95-mph pitch from Kelly in the first inning of game one fractured Ramirez's rib and put the Dodgers at a handicap with the best hitter neutralized.
 Kelly eventually became a Dodger in 2019 and even became a fan favorite, winning a World Series with them in 2020 and 2024.
 David Freese and Mark Ellis would both later play for the NLCS-opposition, with Freese reaching another World Series with the Dodgers in 2018.

 The two teams met again in the postseason in the 2021 National League Wild Card Game, with the Dodgers winning in the ninth on a two-run Chris Taylor walk-off home run.